Tom's Guide to Paris

 Mass transit

-The metro, of course.
-Easy to use and it'll get you anywhere.
+In Tom's view, the metro is the cheapest and most efficient means of transportatiion.
+It's easy to use and it'll get you anywhere.
 A written description of how to use the metro would appear mystifying and obtuse; once you take the thing two or three times it will be so obvious how it works that you'll just laugh at how foolish you were the first time you did it.
 I know: how are you going to get someplace the first time?
 Beats me.
 Try your luck.
 Just keep in mind that you always need to know the name of the direction you're going, not the line number alone.
 The name of the direction is simply the name of the last stop on the line; look at the map and follow the line to the end: there's your name.
 Each line thus has two names, depending on whether you're coming or going.
+As an exercise, check out the map at the bottom of this page.
+Line 4 (sort of maroon, in the north central part of the city) is called Porte de Clignancourt if you're traveling north, and Montrouge (Mairie de Montrouge) if you're traveling south (follow it to the end).

-OK, because people have been asking and because you can't seem to take any initiative, here's a brief lesson on how to take the metro. |
+| OK, because people have been asking and because you can't seem to take any initiative, here's a brief lesson on how to take the metro. |

 The Bus System